10 facts about snow

 1. Deepest snow in the UK

-The deepest snow ever recorded in an inhabited area of the UK was near Ruthin in North Wales during the severe Winter of 1946-47.
-A series of cold spells brought large drifts of snow across the UK causing transport problems, fuel shortages.
+The deepest snow ever recorded in an inhabited area of the UK was near Ruthin in North Wales during the severe winter of 1946-47.
+A series of cold spells brought large drifts of snow across the UK, causing transport problems and fuel shortages.

 During March 1947 a snow depth of 1.65 metres was recorded.